SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-15-paulgk-portable-portal.md

 ## Background

 Early in 2020 I re-connected with Troy Anderson, an old high-school friend of mine and the founder of Speak Up for the Poor.
-I was curious to know if there was something I could do for Speak Up that was related to MCT and my not-yet-determined master’s thesis.
+I was curious to know if there was something I could do for Speak Up that was related to SMC and my not-yet-determined master’s thesis.
 We talked about a variety of approaches but what really stuck was Troy’s wish for some way to help his students, 1400 girls in 30 different villages, with their English homework.
 Passing the national English exam is essential to being allowed to progress to higher education, but there is a lack of good English tutors in Bangladesh, particularly in rural areas.
 Troy wanted to be able to conduct a weekly lecture, based on the current chapter in the national English textbook, from his office in Khulna and broadcast it out to Speak Up’s “learning centers” in all 30 villages.

 Some type of videoconferencing solution is perhaps the obvious answer to this problem, but there are many factors inhibiting the success of information and communication technologies (ICT) in rural Bangladesh.
 Thus, the idea of the Portable Portal (PP) was born.
 Initial parameters we discussed for the device were as follows: